liberation/django-swallow/doc/source/advanced.rst

 If you have several imports you might want to store all import modules in one Django application.
-A possible solution to deal with this situation is to use a django application to store all the imports within a module named after its import feature.
+A possible solution to deal with this situation is to use a django application to store each import in a module named after its import feature.
 If we used this convention in the example project ``config.py``, would be named ``github``, ``feed`` or ``feed_import`` to better emphasizes what the module purpose is.